Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions in the OPE

 Note that it would be incorrect to write $F_{i}^{\TMC}(\xi_A,Q^{2})\sim F_{i}^{(0)}(\xi_A,Q^2)$, as the Mellin and inverse-Mellin transformations in Sec.\,\ref{sec:buildingOPE} are defined with respect to $x_A$, not $\xi_A$.

-Another feature of Eq.~\eqref{eq:master} is that $h_2$ and $g_2$ appear in the formulas for both $F_1^{\TMC}$ and $F_2^{\TMC}$.
+Another feature of Eq.~\eqref{eq:master} is that $h_2$ and $g_2$ appear in the formulae for both $F_1^{\TMC}$ and $F_2^{\TMC}$, and is an example of the phenomenon of structure function mixing.
 This follows directly from the forms of $\tilde{T}_{\mu\nu}^{A}$ and the momentum factor $\tilde{\Pi}$ in Eq.~\eqref{eq:virtComptonTwist2}, in the massive target limit.
 For example: the terms proportional to $C_1^{2k}$ and to $C_2^{2k}$ both contribute to $\Delta \tilde{T}^{A,1}$, which multiplies the Lorentz structure $-g_{\mu\nu}$ in Eq.~\eqref{eq:virtComptonTwist2}.
 As shown in Eq.~\eqref{eq:piSimple}, $\tilde{\Pi}$ in the massive-target limit is proportional to terms that (a) consist exclusively of $p_A^{\mu_n}$ factors as well as to terms that (b) include factors of momentum $p_A^{\mu_n}$, metric $g^{\mu_m \mu_n}$, and mass $M_A$.
 Among the many possible contractions in Eq.~\eqref{eq:virtComptonTwist2} are the ``(a)'' terms contracting with the $C_1^{2k}$ term and the ``(b)'' terms contracting with the $C_2^{2k}$ term.
 Both sets of contractions generate a term proportional to $-g_{\mu\nu}$.
 However, the ``(b)'' set of contractions only enters $\Delta \tilde{T}^{A,1}$ as a TMC, i.e., it vanishes in the $(M_A^2/Q^2)\to0$ limit.
 Arguably, one can think of $C_1^{2k}$ feeding into $F_1^{\TMC}$ as a helicity-conserving contribution, which survives in the massless limit, whereas the contribution from $C_2^{2k}$ is a helicity-inverting contribution, which vanishes in the massless limit.